Derecho-Project/derecho/objectstore/README.md

 ## dPods Getting Started

 To access the dPods service, a process need either start a dPods node as *replica* or *client*, or access those service as an *external client*.
 In this document, we only talk about the former method.
-We are going to add the latter one later.
+We plan to add the latter soon.

 A dPods *replica* or *client* node needs to start the service and get a handle to it as following:
 ```cpp